beaconsproject/beaconsproject.github.io/README.md

 ## Shiny Apps

 Click the images below to redirect to repositories for each of the Shiny Apps.
-Demo datasets for trying out the tools are embedded in Disturbance Explorer and Hydrology Explorer.
+Disturbance Explorer and Hydrology Explorer have embedded demo datasets for trying out the tools.

 | Geopackage Creator | Disturbance Explorer | Hydrology Explorer |
 | :---: | :---: | :---: |